Estimated reading time: 16 minutes

 Eating beets from the can is delicious, I won’t lie.
 I’m a beet fanatic and can eat them any way they are presented.

-Store your beets in a root cellar or dry place as you would potatoes, or wrap them in a paper towel in the refrigerator crisper.
+Store beets like potatoes in a root cellar or dry place, or wrap them in a paper towel in the refrigerator crisper.

 Beet Greens